Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

 Theodore Twombly (Joaquin Phoenix) is a solitary and introverted writer who works in BeautifulHandwrittenLetters.com, writing personal letters to those who cannot express their emotions.

-The irony is that while Theodore is incredibly talented at work, in his personal life he's not really good at properly express his feelings.
+The irony is that while Theodore is incredibly talented at work, in his personal life he's not really good at properly expressing his feelings.
 Cause or effect, Theodore is going through a horrible moment in his life, as he's divorcing his childhood sweetheart Catherine (Rooney Mara).

 In search of new things, Theodore acquires a new Operative System (OS), whose main interface is a voice with an artificial intelligence technology able to adapt and evolve.
 After opting for a female voice and a brief Freudian quiz; “How would you describe your relationship with your mother?", Theodore meets Samantha, played flawlessly by Scarlett Johansson.